The flow of military equipment to police through Q2 of FY2021

 ***See update below***( 6 April 2021)

-The Pentagon’s 1033 program is the primary mechanism by which police acquire military hardware.
+The Pentagon’s 1033 program is a War on Drugs-era mechanism through which police acquire military hardware.
 Most of the items transferred are innocuous, but that’s only in terms of quantity; in terms of value, combat gear dominates the ledger.
-Not surprisingly the latter fact typically escapes police/DOD discourse.
+Not surprisingly, the latter fact typically escapes police/DOD discourse.

 The most common items sent to police this quarter were firearm magazines: 940 total; 600 for 9mm pistols; 331 for 5.56mm rifles (M4 or M-16); 9 for 7.62mm rifles (M-14s, presumably).

 Military vehicles (246) comprised most of the total acquisition value ($21,902,009 out of $33,506,765).

 These two charts that provide more context than a previous version which showed four quarters of 1033 finance.
 Here’s what you get when you look at 33 quarters.

 Quarterly average of 1033 (controlled) transfers from 2013-2016: $61,027,937

 The military equipment police have received through the 1033 program is now Biden’s policy.
 By him not doing anything about it makes it Biden’s problem.